DMM TOC > 400 Discount Parcels|

 3. If preceded by two asterisks (**), the "PRESORTED" (or "PRSRT") or "CUSTOMIZED MARKETMAIL" (or "CUST MKTMAIL" or "CMM") marking also may be placed on the line directly above or two lines above the address in a mailer keyline or a manifest keyline, or it may be placed above the address and below the postage in an MLOCR ink-jet printed date correction/meter drop shipment line.

-c.
+d.
 Additional Requirements for Carrier Route.
 "ECRLOT," "ECRWSH," and "ECRWSS" (Standard Mail only) must appear in their entirety wherever placed, except "ECR" may be placed in the postage area if "LOT," "WSH," or "WSS," as applicable, is placed in the line above or two lines above the address.
-Pieces not mailed at ECR rates must not bear these markings.
+Pieces not mailed at ECR prices must not bear these markings.

 a.
 The basic marking must appear in the postage area on each piece.
-The two-letter rate category code required in the keyline on manifest mailing pieces prepared under 705.2.0 meets the requirement for other rate markings.
+The two-letter price category code required in the keyline on manifest mailing pieces prepared under 705.2.0 meets the requirement for other price markings.

 b.
 Mail manifested using the Electronic Verification System (eVS) under 705.2.9 must bear the basic marking and the additional marking "eVS" (or the alternative "e-VS" or "EVS") in two places: